djaychela/django-jfu/README.rst

 1. clone the repo.
 2. build the repo with ``setup.py build`` then ``setup.py install``
 3. Add 'jfu' to ``INSTALLED_APPS`` in your project settings.py file.
-4. Add 'django.core.context_processors.request' and 'django.core.context_processors.static' to ``TEMPLATE_CONTEXT_PROCESSORS`` in settings.py.
-5. Run `python manage.py collectstatic`.
+4. Run `python manage.py collectstatic`.

 Usage